QTS Maths

 ✨Research the School

 Before your interview, take some time to research the secondary school in Weymouth.
 Understand their values, recent achievements, and any challenges they face.
-This will help you tailor your responses and show genuine interest.
+This will help you tailor your responses and show that you're genuinely interested in being part of their team.

 ✨Prepare for Curriculum Questions

-As a Curriculum Lead for Maths, expect questions about curriculum development and teaching strategies.
-Be ready to discuss your vision for the maths curriculum and how you would implement it effectively.
+As a Curriculum Lead for Maths, expect questions about curriculum design and implementation.
+Be ready to discuss your vision for the maths curriculum, how you would engage students, and strategies for improving student outcomes.
+Use specific examples from your past experiences.

 ✨Showcase Leadership Skills